Deploy to Mastra platform

 Deploy your project:

-mastra server deployIf you're not already authenticated, the CLI will prompt you to log in.
-It'll store your credentials locally and any subsequent CLI commands will use these credentials.
+mastra server deployIf you're not already authenticated, the CLI prompts you to log in.
+It stores your credentials locally and any subsequent CLI commands use these credentials.

 The command runs